Welcome

 The Union and Clinica held a one day hearing at the National Labor Relations Board (NLRB).
 Both sides presented witnesses and evidence regarding their requests related to the makeup of a potential bargaining unit.

-Once the Election Date is set: Federal law requires Clinica to provide the Union with a voter list.
+Federal law requires Clinica to provide the Union with a voter list.
 This list will contain employee contact information to allow the Union to contact you.

 What Could Union Dues Cost You?